georgianaweihe/Ignition2015_week5/deliverables.md

 - What's the difference between a "view template" and a "layout"?

 View templates are a collection of partials and HTML that dynamically change based on your route call.
+A layout by comparison is going to contain everything that every page needs.
+The idea for Layouts was born from the railsy aim to have as little repetition as possible.

 - What is a "Preprocessor"?

-A preprocessor executes the file on the server (including the ERB) in order to send a finalized HTML file to the browser.
+A preprocessor in our case executes a file on the server, including the ERB, in order to send a finalized HTML file to the browser.

 - Why are preprocessors useful?